 When it comes to dating and relationships, many New Yorkers struggle with the one thing that actually helps us come closer together.
 The dreaded "V" word--vulnerability.
 Webster's Dictionary defines vulnerability as being

 open to attack or damage, assailable, vulnerable to criticism

 Ouch!
 The idea that we open ourselves up to pain in our relationships is built into our culture.
 You probably also learned that being vulnerable was dangerous from your own relationships.

 Negative experiences with previous partners, abuse, and loss can all affect how open you are to other people.
 You come to expect the worst, and even when you start to feel connected, you're waiting for the other shoe to drop.

 Why getting over our fear of vulnerability is important

-Being vulnerable, however, isn't the same as not having boundaries.
+Being vulnerable, however, is not the same as lacking boundaries.
 You may have come to believe that in order to be loved, you have to lower your standards.
 This is not true.
 There is another important ingredient to success in love and relationships--discernment.